sunragav/FlikrPagination/README.md

         mViewModel.getFlikerModels().observe(this, dataObserver);
         mViewModel.getErrorUpdates().observe(this, errorObserver);
  ```
- and served to recycler adapter of the app as needed.
+ and served to the recyclerview adapter of the app as needed.
  ```java
  //MainActivity.java
   @Override